Jimmy Somerville facts for kids

 Career

-In 1983, Somerville co-founded the synth-pop group Bronski Beat, which had several hits in the British charts.
-Their biggest hit was "Smalltown Boy", which peaked at number three on the UK Singles Chart.
+In 1983, Somerville co-founded the synthpop group Bronski Beat, which had several hits in the British charts.
+Their biggest hit was "Smalltown Boy", which reached No. 3 in the UK charts.
 In the music video Somerville plays the song's titular character, who leaves his hostile hometown for the friendlier city, reflecting Somerville's own experiences when he moved to London.

 Somerville left Bronski Beat in 1985 and formed The Communards with classically-trained pianist Richard Coles, who became a Church of England vicar and broadcaster.
 They had several hits, including a cover version of Harold Melvin & the Blue Notes' "Don't Leave Me This Way", which spent four weeks at No. 1 in the UK charts and became the biggest-selling single of 1986 in the UK.
 He also sang backing vocals on Fine Young Cannibals' version of "Suspicious Minds", which was a UK Top 10 hit.